Skip to main content

 What is the Hearing Number?

-The Hearing Number is a simple metric that gives you a snapshot of your hearing at the time you learn it.
-Your Hearing Number tells you the softest speech sound you can hear.
-The number typically ranges from about 0 to 100 decibels (dB).
-The higher your Hearing Number is, the louder sounds will need to be for you to hear them.
+The Hearing Number simply tells you the softest speech sound you can hear.
+You have two Hearing Numbers: one for your right ear and one for your left ear.
+And they can be as low as -10 and as high as 100 decibels (dB).
+The higher your Hearing Numbers are, the louder sounds will need to be for you to hear them.

-The Hearing Number is also known as the pure tone average, or PTA4.
+The Hearing Number is also known as the 4-frequency pure tone average, or PTA4.
 The PTA4 is one of many ways that hearing care professionals measure hearing.
 You may have heard hearing loss described as mild, moderate, or severe.
 The PTA4 is used to define those broad categories too.

-• Mild, which is a Hearing Number of 20 to <35
+• Mild, which is a Hearing Number of 20 to 34

-• Moderate, which is a Hearing Number of 35 to <50
+• Moderate, which is a Hearing Number of 35 to 49

-• Severe, which is a Hearing Number of 65 to <80
+• Severe, which is a Hearing Number of 65 to 79

 Source: World report on hearing.
 Geneva: World Health Organization; 2021.
-Licence: CC BY-NC-SA 3.0 IGO.

-How can I get my Hearing Number?
+How can I get my Hearing Numbers?

 See a hearing care professional.

-Get your Hearing Number using a smartphone.
+Get your Hearing Numbers using a smartphone.

-At this time, only iOS devices can provide your Hearing Number.
-Go to the Apple Store and download the Mimi, Sonic Cloud, or Jacoti app.
-After testing your hearing in any of these apps, look for your displayed Hearing Number.
 Coming in fall 2024, the Johns Hopkins Bloomberg School of Public Health will be releasing a free Hearing Number app available for iOS and Android.

-Calculate your Hearing Number from your audiogram.
+Calculate your Hearing Numbers from your audiogram.

-Calculate your Hearing Number from your audiogram
+Calculate your Hearing Numbers from your audiogram

 Your audiogram is a graph.
 Across the top is frequency (Hz).
 Down the side is decibels (dB).
 Your audiogram may have many symbols on it.
-To calculate your Hearing Number, look for the line with the X’s and the line with the O’s.
+To calculate your Hearing Numbers, look for the line with the X’s and the line with the O’s.

 Start with your left ear, which is the line with the X’s.